chriskirknielsen/dotcom-2024/src/content/posts/2026/2026-03-30-nerd-snipped-into-importing-nike-running-club-into-strava-api/index.md

 And with that: my stats page now contains some basic [running stats](/stats/#running).
 All in a weekend’s work!

-A couple drawbacks that I’ve noticed is that my total running distance is off by about 4 Kilometers, (which is less than a quarter of a percent over the total, I’m sure you’ll agree that’s negligible), and the aforementioned lack of GPS data, but I honestly don’t care about earlier data all that much.
+A couple drawbacks that I’ve noticed is that my total running distance is off by about 4 Kilometers, (which is about a quarter of a percent over the total, I’m sure you’ll agree that’s negligible), and the aforementioned lack of GPS data, but I honestly don’t care about earlier data all that much.
 Beyond that, all the numbers match up between NRC and Strava.
 Neat!

-That's it for the long explanation, the code and basic steps are provided below.
+That’s it for the long explanation, the code and basic steps are provided below.
 Let me know if I messed something up or if you have questions!

 ## tl;dr